 3. Reinstall the rear cover.
-Install the 6 \times 12 mm screw and tighten it securely.
+Install the 6 $\times$ 12 mm screw and tighten it securely.

 Frequent fuse failure usually indicates a short circuit or an overload in the electrical system.
-If the fuse burns out frequently, take the engine to Discount-equipment for repair.
+If the fuse burns out frequently, take the engine to a Honda servicing dealer for repair.